muhammednagy/PR-519-Software-development-team-project/README.md

 templating on the frontend

 ## Main milestone
-1. users can see list of movies
+1. users can see list of movies - done -
-2. users can give stars rating to movies
+2. users can give stars rating to movies - done -
-3. users can login/signup
+3. users can login/signup - done -
-4. users can write comments/reviews about movies
+4. users can write comments/reviews about movies - done -

 ## Trello link https://trello.com/b/PTk05QpN/uni-project

+## running the app
+to run the app please make sure you have postgres installed locally first.